Mikawa Kokubun-ji: Gallery

+Modern Mikawa Kokubun-ji

 The Mikawa Kokubun-ji was restored during the Eishō era (1504-1521) of the Sengoku period under the sponsorship of the Imagawa clan, and the temple was renamed the Hachiman Kokubun-ji, indicating a connection with a nearby Hachiman shrine.
+Under Imagawa Ujizane both the temple and the shrine were under the control of Zaigai-ji in Toyokawa.
 The reconstructed temple belongs to the Sōtō sect of Japanese Zen.
 In 1649, under the Tokugawa shogunate, the temple had an assigned kokudaka of over five koku for its upkeep.

-The grounds of the temple were excavated from 1985-1988 and from 2007-2009.
-It is located about 20 minutes on foot from Kokufu Station on the Meitetsu Nagoya Main Line.
+The temple has a standing wooden statue of Yakushi Nyorai from the Heian period.
+This statue is designated a Tangible Cultural Property of Aichi Prefecture; however, it was brought to this temple from the neighboring Hachiman shrine in the early Meiji period due to the shinbutsu bunri policies of the Meiji government.

+The temple grounds were excavated from 1985 to 1988 and again from 2007 to 2009 and 2019.
+The grounds of the rebuilt temple were confirmed to overlap the remains of the ancient temple, but the overall precincts have shifted slightly eastward.The Main Hall of the modern temple was found to have been built on the foundations of the Kondō of the Nara period temple.